 Border Violence Monitoring, Balkan Info Van

-The respondent in this case, a Pakistani male, was walking through the Croatian forest on foot when the incident began.
-On the 6th May 2020, the transit group he was in were close to the 61 motorway, near to the Slovenian border.
+The respondent in this case, a Pakistani male, was walking through the Croatian forest when the incident began.
+On the 6th May 2020, the transit group he was in were close to the 61 motorway, near the Slovenian border.

 Several authorities described as wearing green military style uniform with “Special Forces” written on it apprehended them and proceeded to search the group.
 The respondent said these authorities then called further police officers to the scene.

 Soon after, four officers arrived with a van.
 The new authorities were wearing black uniforms.
 The transit group were loaded by these police officers into the rear of the van and then driven away.
 The van arrived at a police station where the group were taken inside, photographed and made to sign a sheet of paper.

 In the station, the respondent said that he and others from the group asked for asylum.
 However in response the officers who heard this told them:

 The respondent states he was aware of at least 20-25 people detained at that point.
 11 from Pakistan and other people from Afghanistan and India.
 The group were held for a while and given food.
 At approximately 16:00 the police loaded them into four different Croatian police vans.

 The respondent’s van was driven by several officers.
 The van stopped at a certain point into the journey.
 Through the transparent partition that separated the driving cabin from the rear area, the respondent saw that the officers had got out to buy beer from the shop.
 The respondent shares how the police officers were drinking the entire way from the shop to the border with Bosnia-Herzegovina.